PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 since `~mvpa.clfs.meta.MappedClassifier` takes any mapper as argument, we can implement arbitrary preprocessing steps within the cross-validation procedure.
-Let's say we have heard rumors that only the first two dimensions of the space spanned by the SVD vectors covers the "interesting" variance and the rest is noise.
+Let's say we have heard rumors that only the first two dimensions of the space spanned by the SVD vectors cover the "interesting" variance and the rest is noise.
 We can easily check that with an appropriate mapper:

 >>> mapper = ChainMapper([SVDMapper(), FeatureSliceMapper(slice(None, 2))])